 The Independent Public Sector Pension Commission (the Hutton Review) reported in March 2011 with its key recommendation being the introduction of a career average earnings pension scheme (CARE).
 The aim of Lord Hutton was to strike an appropriate balance between those working for the public sector and the tax payer ensuring access to good pensions for staff while also improving control over future costs.
 The Hutton Review has been subject to much public debate and consultation, especially in England and Wales.
-Discussions on how this will be taken forward for the Scottish LGPS Funds have started but no firm proposals have been agreed at this stage and therefore it is likely that this debate will be the focus of much attention for the Fund over the next few years as these become clearer.
+In Scotland, the local Government Pension Scheme (Scotland) Regulations 2014 come into effect on 1 April 2015 and replace the current scheme.
+In contrast to the current scheme, which is a final salary pension scheme in which unreduced benefits are payable to members from the age of 65, the new scheme provides for members to accrue pension on a career average revalued earnings basis and for unreduced benefits to be payable from their state pension age.